Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Causal survival forests

 \begin{assu}\emph{(Potential outcomes)} There are potential outcomes $\cb{T_i(0), \, T_i(1)}$ such that $T_i = T_i(W_i)$ almost surely. \end{assu}

 \begin{assu}\emph{(Ignorability)} Treatment assignment is as good as random conditionally on covariates, $\{ T_i(0), T_i(1)\} \perp W_i \mid X_i$. \end{assu}

-\begin{assu}\emph{(Overlap)} The propensity score $e(x) = \PP{W_i = 1 \cond X_i=x}$ is uniformly bounded away from 0 and 1, i.e., $\eta_e \leq e(x) \leq 1 - \eta_e$ for some $\eta_e > 0$. \end{assu}
+\begin{assu}\emph{(Overlap)} The propensity score $e(x) = \PP{W_i = 1 \cond X_i=x}$ is uniformly bounded away from 0 and 1, i.e., $\eta_e \leq e(x) \leq 1 - \eta_e$ for some $0 < \eta_e \leq \frac{1}{2}$. \end{assu}

 Second, we need assumptions to guarantee that censoring due to $C_i$ does not break identification results for treatment effects obtained via Assumptions \ref{assu:PO}--\ref{assu:overlap}.
 To this end, we rely on standard assumptions from survival analysis \citep[e.g.,][]{fleming2011counting}.
-Qualitatively, we note that Assumptions \ref{assu:censor} and \ref{assu:positivity} are direct analogues to Assumptions \ref{assu:unconf} and \ref{assu:overlap}, where the former control how censoring due to $C_i$ can mask information about $T_i$ whereas the latter control how treatment assignment $W_i$ can mask information about the potential outcomes $\cb{T_i(0), \, T_i(1)}$.

 \begin{assu}\emph{(Ignorable censoring)} Censoring is independent of survival time conditionally on treatment and covariates, $T_i \indep C_i \mid X_i, \, W_i$. \end{assu}